You Can Stay At This #RemoteAF Hotel In Greenland For Almost Nothing This March

-Hotels.com's March 2019 Deal In Greenland’s Ittoqqotoormiitt Guesthouse Is A #RemoteAF Offer
+Hotels.com's March 2019 Deal In Greenland’s Ittoqqortoormiit Guesthouse Is A #RemoteAF Offer

 Interested yet?
 If not, I'm sure these views will give you the travel bug.